 Users get one free withdrawal each month from your BIA.
 If you want to make more than one withdrawal, you must pay a flat fee.
 Each of these fees has a 7-day limit.

 The BlockFi credit card has the obvious benefit of rewarding cardholders with Bitcoin.
 This card makes it easier for crypto newbies to earn Bitcoin without visiting a DEX or CEX.

-Additionally, BlockFi will soon make it possible for cardholders to pay bills in stablecoins.
+BlockFi will soon make it possible for cardholders to pay bills in stablecoins.
 These coins are pegged to a fiat currency, and cardholders receive 2% APY on their held stablecoins.
-This means that you can leverage your rewards to cover a part of your expenses.
+This means you can leverage your rewards to cover some of your expenses.

 Cardholders can now also choose which cryptocurrency to receive their rewards in.
 This gives you greater flexibility when managing your BIA.

 BlockFi also allows cardholders to add family members to the credit card.
 This allows others to build up a good credit record and earn more rewards for the family.

 Moreover, approved cardholders can use a digitally provisioned card while they wait for their physical card.
 This makes using the card almost instantaneous.
 BlockFi has also improved its mobile app.
 For example, cardholders can now track their spending and rewards from the app.

 Lastly, using credit cards will benefit the cryptocurrency ecosystem.
 More cardholders earning and spending BTC allows for innovation in the crypto space.
 Because if there is considerable interest in new crypto innovations like the BlockFi credit card, other companies will also attempt to innovate.

 Is BlockFi Secure?